ChrisAndrade2020/2D-Video-Game-Group-Fall22/README.md

 # 2D-Video-Game-Group-Fall22
 Not actually a group project, but the scope has to be as if a group did the project

-# --- Very Basic Treasure Hunting Game To-Do List ---
+# --- Basic Treasure Hunting Game To-Do List ---
 :heavy_check_mark: Window
 :heavy_check_mark: Game Loop
 :heavy_check_mark: Movement